Commemoration of Charles Darwin: Institutions

 In the Galápagos Islands, the Charles Darwin Foundation based at the Charles Darwin Research Station does research and conservation.
 To mark 2009 they are helping to reintroduce to Floreana Island (Charles Island) the specific mockingbird which first alerted Darwin to species being unique to islands.
 It was eradicated from the main island by European species, mainly rats and goats, but survived on two small islands nearby.

-Darwin came fourth in the 100 Greatest Britons poll sponsored by the BBC and voted for by the public.
+Darwin came fourth in the Great Britons poll sponsored by the BBC and voted for by the public.
 In 2000 Darwin's image appeared on the Bank of England ten pound note, replacing Charles Dickens.
 His impressive, luxuriant beard (which was reportedly difficult to forge) was said to be a contributory factor to the bank's choice.
 The design also featured a hummingbird and HMS Beagle.

-As a humorous celebration of evolution, the annual Darwin Award is bestowed on individuals who "improve our gene pool by removing themselves from it."
+He has been featured on postage stamps around the world.